How to Install MySQL 8.0/5.7 on CentOS 7 / RHEL 7

 mysql -u root -p

-Enter password: Welcome to the MySQL monitor.
+Welcome to the MySQL monitor.
 Commands end with ; or \g.
-Your MySQL connection id is 9 Server version: 5.7.20 MySQL Community Server (GPL) Copyright (c) 2000, 2017, Oracle and/or its affiliates.
-All rights reserved.
+Your MySQL connection id is 11 Server version: 8.0.27 MySQL Community Server - GPL Copyright (c) 2000, 2021, Oracle and/or its affiliates.
 Oracle is a registered trademark of Oracle Corporation and/or its affiliates.
 Other names may be trademarks of their respective owners.
 Type 'help;' or '\h' for help.
 Type '\c' to clear the current input statement. mysql>

-phpMyAdmin is an open source web-based management tool to manage MySQL and MariaDB databases.
-Follow below link to install and configure phpMyAdmin based on your operating system.
+phpMyAdmin is an open-source web-based management tool to manage MySQL and MariaDB databases.
+Follow the below link to install and configure phpMyAdmin based on your operating system.